Scaling limits of random planar maps with a unique large face: Introduction

 \section{Introduction}

-A planar map is an embedding of a finite connected graph into the two--sphere.
-Two planar maps are considered to be the same if one can be mapped to the other with an orientation--preserving homeomorphism of the sphere.
+A planar map is an embedding of a finite connected graph into the two-sphere.
+Two planar maps are considered to be the same if one can be mapped to the other with an orientation-preserving homeomorphism of the sphere.
 The connected components of the complement of the edges of the graph are called faces.
 The degree of a vertex is the number of edges containing it and the degree of a face is the number of edges in its boundary where an edge is counted twice if both its sides are incident to the face.

-In recent years there has been great progress in understanding probabilistic aspects of large planar maps, we refer to \cite{legall:notes} for a detailed overview.
+In recent years, there has been great progress in understanding probabilistic aspects of large planar maps; we refer to \cite{legall:notes} for a detailed overview.
 One approach has been to study the scaling limit of a sequence of random planar maps obtained by rescaling the graph distance on the maps appropriately with their size and taking the limit as the size goes to infinity.
 This notion of convergence involves viewing the maps as elements of the set of all compact metric spaces, up to isometries, equipped with the Gromov--Hausdorff topology.
-Le Gall showed that the scaling limit of uniform $2p$--angulations (all faces of degree $2p$) exists along a suitable subsequence and he furthermore showed that its topology is independent of the subsequence and proved that its Hausdorff dimension equals 4 \cite{legall:2007}.
+Le Gall showed that the scaling limit of uniform $2p$-angulations (all faces of degree $2p$) exists along a suitable subsequence and he furthermore showed that its topology is independent of the subsequence and proved that its Hausdorff dimension equals 4 \cite{legall:2007}.
 Subsequently, Le Gall and Paulin proved that the limit has the topology of the sphere \cite{legall:2008}.
-Recently, Miermont showed that in the case of uniform quadrangulations the choice of subsequence is superfluous and the scaling limit in fact equals the so--called {\it Brownian map} up to a scale factor \cite{miermont:unique}.
-Le Gall proved independently that the same holds in the case of uniform $2p$--angulations \cite{legall:unique}.
+Recently, Miermont showed that in the case of uniform quadrangulations the choice of subsequence is superfluous and the scaling limit in fact equals the so-called \textit{Brownian map} up to a scale factor \cite{miermont:unique}.
+Le Gall proved independently that the same holds in the case of uniform $2p$-angulations and uniform triangulations \cite{legall:unique}.